 The Regional Pest Management Strategy for Marlborough 2012

-The Council’s current Strategy classifies 33 plant and four animal species as pests, because they cause, or have the potential to cause significant adverse effects on Marlborough’s economy and/or environment.
+The Council’s current strategy has programmes for 33 plant and four animal species officially declaring them as pests under the Biosecurity Act 1993, because they cause, or have the potential to cause, significant adverse effects on Marlborough’s economy and/or environment.

-Containment Control Pests - already well-established with the long-term aim being to prevent spread to new areas and reduce density where possible.
+Already well-established, with the long term aim being to prevent spread to new areas and reduce density where possible.

-Surveillance Pests - monitored for their distribution, spread and impact over the life of the Strategy.
+Monitored for their distribution, spread and impact over the life of the strategy.

-Monitoring and surveillance, which helps determine what pests exist in Marlborough, the extent they are present and their impacts.
+- Monitoring and surveillance, which helps determine what pests exist in Marlborough, the extent to which they are present and their impacts.
 Ongoing monitoring determines whether we are being successful in control.

-A copy of the Strategy can be viewed below, or in several libraries around central New Zealand, as well as at the Council's offices.
-Alternatively, request a copy by phoning our Customer Service Centres.
+A copy of the s trategy can be viewed below, or in several libraries around central New Zealand, as well as at Council's offices.
+Alternatively, request a copy by contacting our Customer Service Centres on phone: 520 7400.

 2012 Regional Pest Management Strategy (RPMS)